zenstackhq/zenstack-docs/blog/modern-sql-ai/index.md

 - [#1 Serverless & Edge](/blog/modern-sql-serverless)
 - [#2 New Ways to Program](/blog/modern-sql-programming)
 - [#3 Better Developer Experience](/blog/modern-sql-dx)
-- **#4 Building AI Applications (this post)**
+- **#4 Into The AI Era (this post)**

 Now we've come to the last part of this series.
-Let's get hold of the hottest trend of the year - AI, and see how modern databases enables easier development of AI-powered applications.
+Let's get hold of the hottest trend of the year - AI, and see how modern databases enable easier development of AI-powered applications.

 <!-- truncate -->

 ## LLM?
 Not So Fast!

-Before ChatGPT showed the world how powerful a large language model can be, AI, or more precisely machine learning, has been there for over 60 years.
-It had its ups and downs, and had made excellent progress in many domains, including computer vision, natural language processing, speech recognition, and so on.
+Before ChatGPT showed the world how powerful a large language model can be, AI, or more precisely, machine learning, has been there for over 60 years.
+It has had its ups and downs and has made excellent progress in many domains, including computer vision, natural language processing, speech recognition, etc.

-Unlike GPT, traditional methods of machine learning often requires training custom models for solving specific problems.
-While ML practitioners like talking about learning algorithms, the truth is that most of their time is spent on data wrangling; and this gets SQL databases into the picture.
-Preparing data for model training often requires heavy preprocessing of raw data: eliminating noise, filling missing values, merging multiple pieces of data, normalizing values, extracting features, and so on.
+Unlike GPT, traditional machine learning methods often require training custom models for solving specific problems.
+While ML practitioners like talking about learning algorithms, the truth is that most of their time is spent on data wrangling, and this gets SQL databases into the picture.
+Preparing data for model training requires heavy preprocessing of raw data: eliminating noise, filling missing values, merging multiple pieces of data, normalizing values, extracting features, and so on.
 Filtering, joining, and transforming data are the tasks that databases are most adept at.

-Some very cool tools were created to make these tasks represented "naturally" in SQL, and even let most of the computation happens inside the database.
+Some excellent tools were created to represent these tasks "naturally" in SQL and even let most of the computation happen inside the database.
 [PostgresML](https://postgresml.org/) is a great example.
-It's built above PostgreSQL, and provides a set of functions that allow you to train and use machine learning models with SQL.
+It's built above PostgreSQL and provides a set of functions that allow you to train and use machine learning models with SQL.
 Here's how you can train a classification model for the classic handwritten digit recognition problem:

-1. Load the dataset as a table
+1. Loading a dataset as a table

     ```sql
     SELECT * FROM pgml.load_dataset('digits');
     ```

-2. Train a classifier using "xgboost" algorithm
+2. Training a classifier using "xgboost" algorithm

     ```sql
     SELECT * FROM pgml.train(